Detection and characterization of targets in complex media using fingerprint matrices

 { \textbf{Towards quantitative imaging of complex media}}

-Beyond the detection and localization of an intruder inside a complex medium, the fingerprint operator can \rev{also} be leveraged for a quantitative characterization of the medium itself.
-In particular, we will show how it can be used for mapping the local anistropy of a fibrous medium by applying our approach to muscle tissue (Fig.~\ref{muscle}b).
-This information is particularly relevant in ultrasound imaging for diagnosing neuromuscular~\cite{Wijntjes2020} or myocardial~\cite{Papadacci2017} diseases.
+Beyond the detection and localization of a {known} intruder inside a complex medium, the fingerprint operator can {also} be {applied to unknown targets.
+In that case, a dictionary of fingerprint matrices can be analytically or numerically built for targets of arbitrary shape, size, orientation \textit{etc.} A maximization of the likelihood index with respect to these parameters can then lead to a quantitative characterization of the inspected medium.}

-The experiment is carried out on a \rev{human calf, in-vivo,} the fibers of which are partially visible on the ultrasound image displayed in Fig.~\ref{muscle}b.
-This image is built from the reflection matrix $\mathbf{R}$ recorded using a linear phased array of 256 transducers over the [5.5; 9.5] MHz frequency bandwidth (Methods).
-In order to image fibrous tissues, the fingerprint \rev{matrix} is defined as a free-space reflection matrix $\mathbf{R}_0(\mathbf{q})$ associated with a reflecting mirror whose state $\mathbf{q}$ is described by its position $\mathbf{r}$, its orientation $\alpha$ and its dimension $L$ (Fig.~\ref{muscle}a).
+{As a proof-of-concept,} we will show how it can be used for mapping the local anistropy of a fibrous medium.
+This information is particularly relevant for muscle tissues in ultrasound imaging in order to diagnose neuromuscular~\cite{Wijntjes2020} or myocardial~\cite{Papadacci2017} diseases.
+The experiment is carried out on a {human calf, in-vivo,} the fibers of which are partially visible on the ultrasound image displayed in Fig.~\ref{muscle}b.
+This image is built from the reflection matrix $\mathbf{R}$ recorded using a linear phased array of 256 transducers over the [5.5; 9.5] MHz frequency bandwidth (Methods, \short{Extended Data Tab.~\ref{ProbeInfo}}).
+In order to image fibrous tissues, the fingerprint {matrix} is defined as a free-space reflection matrix $\mathbf{R}_0(\mathbf{q})$ associated with a reflecting {1D} mirror whose state $\mathbf{q}$ is described by its position $\mathbf{r}$, its orientation $\alpha$ and its dimension $L$ (Fig.~\ref{muscle}a).
 The dictionary of fingerprint matrices $\mathbf{R}_0(\mathbf{q})$ is constructed numerically (Methods).

-The \alex{scalar} \rev{product} of the recorded reflection matrix $\mathbf{R}$ \rev{with} the fingerprint \rev{matrix} \alex{$\mathbf{R}_0$} \alex{(Eq.~\ref{eq P})} provides a likelihood index $\alex{\gamma}(\mathbf{r},\alpha,L)$ with respect to the parameters $\alpha$ and $L$ at each point $\mathbf{r}$ in the image (Eq.~\ref{eq P}).
+The \alex{scalar} {product} of the recorded reflection matrix $\mathbf{R}$ {with} the fingerprint {matrix} \alex{$\mathbf{R}_0$} \alex{(Eq.~\ref{eq P})} provides a likelihood index $\alex{\gamma}(\mathbf{r},\alpha,L)$ with respect to the parameters $\alpha$ and $L$ at each point $\mathbf{r}$ in the image (Eq.~\ref{eq P}).
 The dependence of the $\alex{\gamma}$-map with respect to parameters $\alpha$ and $L$ is shown for two points $\mathbf{r}$ in the field-of-view in Figs.~\ref{muscle}c and d.
 The maximum value of this quantity gives the orientation $\alpha_{\textrm{opt}}(\mathbf{r})$ and the local \alex{correlation} length $L_{\textrm{opt}}(\mathbf{r})$ of the fibrous medium at each point $\mathbf{r}$:

 The size and orientation distribution of the fibers provide a vector representation of the fibers superimposed to the confocal image in Fig.~\ref{muscle}e.
 A very good agreement is found between the visual appearance of the fibers on the ultrasound image and their vector representation provided by the fingerprint operator.